patrickfuchs/buildH/README.md

 It is writte in Python 3.

+Prerequisites :
+- internal: argparse, pickle
-Prerequisites : argparse, io, numpy, pandas, MDAnalysis.
+- external: numpy, pandas, MDAnalysis.

 Easiest way to install all of these is via conda :